 The first few weeks of your baby’s life can be some of the toughest for you.
 As your baby adjusts to being out of the womb, your life gets put on hold.
 Your baby doesn’t know day from night.
-He can’t sleep for more than a few hours without eating.
-You are up and down at all hours.
+He or she can’t sleep for more than a few hours without eating.
+You’re up and down around the clock.
 Many parents suffer from sleep deprivation.

 Some parents think they can prevent this by putting their baby on a sleep schedule.
 Other parents think their baby should eat and sleep on demand.
-There is no right or wrong way to do it.
+There’s no right or wrong way to do it.
 But there are steps you can take to set good sleep patterns for your baby.
-These will help her develop a routine.
+These will help him develop a routine.
 The routine will mean more stability and predictability for you.